dataoriented/dataoriented.github.io/index.md

-# ITIL Tickets to Products
+# From Tickets to Products in the age of Agile

 ## Gantt is the Enemy of Great